mseafox-github/jekyll-serif-theme/_services/business-advisory.md

 Property goes under lease (10-30 year lease) with an understanding that at the end of the lease period, the tenant will receive the deed to the property from the seller.

 ### Why work with us?
+Working with us means not only a smooth transaction, but it also could mean thousands upon thousands of dollars in savings as compared to traditional means.

+When you work with us, you can rest assured knowing that whatever situation you are in, we’ve got the solution.
+We take pride in our reputation for working one-on-one with each client to achieve a WIN-WIN situation.

+We know that we truly do provide unique alternatives.
+It doesn’t take long to see why you should work with the REAITeam before you’ll be ready to figure out how.